IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

    - `gateway.json` and `gateway.parameters.json`

 #### Operator Version
-The latest zip can be found under Azure Version Below:
+The latest ZIP file is linked in the Azure Download column in the following table.

 import ReleaseMatrix from '/docs/snippets/_private-operator-release-matrix.mdx';